stevenhofmeyr/joy/README.md

 - [`joycon`](https://yamakaky.github.io/joy/joycon): implements I/O and communication protocols on top of `joycon-sys`.
 - [`dualshock`](https://yamakaky.github.io/joy/dualshock): decoding HID reports from the DS4 controller.
 - [`hid-gamepad`](https://yamakaky.github.io/joy/hid_gamepad): abstraction above `dualshock` and `joycon`.

+# Notes

+## Pairing with the joycons

+When connecting the first time, first find the devices with

+`bluetoothctl scan on`

+Then using the MAC adresses from the scan, run

+`bluetoothctl connect <MAC_ADDR>`

+When trying to reconnect a previously discovered device, if it fails to find it, first do

+`bluetoothctl disconnect <MAX_ADDR>`

+Then repeat the scan and connect above.